Gresham City Hall station

 Gresham City Hall station is a MAX light rail station in Gresham, Oregon.
 It serves the Blue Line and is the 24th stop eastbound on the eastside MAX branch.

 Located at the intersection of NW Division Street and NW Eastman Parkway, the station includes a park-and-ride lot.

-It is near the Gresham Station retail development, and is next to the new Gresham City Hall, which moved to its current location after MAX opened.
+It is near the Gresham Station retail development.
+It is named for the adjacent Gresham city hall, which opened in October 1979 in a new building shared with school district offices.

 The station was located in TriMet fare zone 4 from its opening in 1986 until September 1988, and in zone 3 from then until September 2012, at which time TriMet discontinued all use of zones in its fare structure.

 In 2017, work on an extensive renovation of the then-31-year-old station began on January 23, and the station was scheduled to close completely for six weeks, beginning on February 26, 2017.
 The station reopened on April 2, 2017.

+On June 16, 2023, TriMet closed Gresham City Hall station's park and ride to make way for the construction of East County Library.